 It’s the perfect outing for a large family.
 This year, Family Weekend is June 2-3, 2023.

-Each year the Flint Hills Family Festival offers a free outdoor festival and indoor performances for a small fee.
-The Ordway indoor shows will be $5 each.
+Each year the Flint Hills Family Festival offers a free outdoor festival and low-cost performances indoors.
+The indoor shows at the Ordway Center for Performing Arts will be $5 each.
 These tickets are first come, first served and expected to sell out.
-Advance tickets can be purchased online through the Ordway website, by phone at 651-224-4222, or at the Ordway ticket office.
+Advance tickets can be purchased online through the Ordway website, by phone at 651-224-4222, or in-person at the Ordway ticket office.

 The dates for the 2023 Flint Hills Festival have been announced.